Friedrich Wilhelm Eckhardt

 Friedrich Wilhelm Eckhardt (25 February 1892 – 9 April 1961) was a German engineer and head of the design office for the Berliner Maschinenbau Aktien Gesellschaft vormals L. Schwartzkopff.

-Life
+Life and Career in Germany

-Friedrich Wilhelm Eckhardt was born on 25 February 1892 in Kassel and initially worked for Henschel & Sohn before switching to L. Schwartzkopff in 1916.
-In 1936 he became a senior engineer (Oberingenieur).
+Eckhardt was born on 25 February 1892 in Kassel, Germany and initially worked for Henschel & Sohn before switching to L. Schwartzkopff in 1916.
+In 1936 he became a senior railway locomotive engineer (Oberingenieur) of the German Reich Railway in Germany.

-He played a decisive role in the designs of the DRG Class 41 and Class 84 steam locomotives.
+He played a decisive role in the German designs of the DRG Class 41 2-8-2’s and Class 84 2-10-2’s steam locomotives during the Nazi dictatorship.
 For the latter, he developed the Schwartzkopff-Eckhardt II bogie named after him, which was designed to improve the curve running of steam engines.

 In addition he published several books on the construction and design of steam locomotives.

-He died on 9 April 1961 in Niederlehme.
+He died on 9 April 1961 in Niederlehme in East Germany.